stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 Please stay with me for a few short examples of actions and reactions:

-	If you hold down the right arrow key, your character will move to the right until it runs into a wall.
+*If you hold down the right arrow key, your character will move to the right until it runs into a wall.*

 Both holding down the arrow key and the player being next to a wall are actions.
 They cause a reaction.

-	If you click the left mouse button, your character shoots a bullet towards the cursor.
+*If you click the left mouse button, your character shoots a bullet towards the cursor. <br>
-	The bullet gets destroyed when it hits a wall.
+The bullet gets destroyed when it hits a wall.*

 Both the clicking of the mouse button and the bullet hitting a wall are actions.
 They cause a reaction.

-	If you click the left mouse button, your character shoots a bullet towards the cursor.
+*If you click the left mouse button, your character shoots a bullet towards the cursor. <br>
-	When the bullet hits a wall it gets destroyed and the player starts moving towards the point where the bullet hit the wall.
+When the bullet hits a wall it gets destroyed and the player starts moving towards  <br>
+the point where the bullet hit the wall.*

  Both the clicking of the mouse and the bullet being destroyed are actions.
 This time they even cause an interesting reaction.